CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 property must have a key and either a value or a reference associated with it.
 For examples please see the [GCP project](#gcp-project-gcp-project) or [GCP user](#gcp-user-gcp-user) resource.

+###### Special Keys

+*   `trusted_user`

+    If a custom script property has the key `trusted_user`, the platform will automatically populate its value with a boolean (`true` or `false`) representing whether the user taking the lab is considered "trusted" by the platform.

+    This key is not required, and if not defined under `custom_properties`, there is no impact on the standard lab experience.
+When this key is defined under `custom_properties`, the platform will override the `value` provided under the `key` because `value` is only a placeholder value and there is not a default value for this key other than that provided by the platform.

+    A user is considered trusted if **any** of the following conditions are met:
+    *   The lab is running on a trusted deployment (where the setting `abuse.trusted_deployment` is enabled).
+As of July 2026, this is true for all deployments except `run`.
+    *   The lab taker is logged in as part of an organization (such as enterprise students).
+    *   The lab taker is recognized as a partner (their email address matches configured partner domain/email filters or they are registered as a learner in a partner catalog).

+    Otherwise, the value will be `false`.

+    **Example `qwiklabs.yaml`:**

+    ```yaml
+      - type: gcp_user
+        id: user_1
+        startup_script:
+          type: qwiklabs
+          path: startup
+          custom_properties:
+            - key: trusted_user
+              value: value # placeholder value to be overwritten by the platform
+    ```

+    **Example Python startup script usage:**

+    ```python
+    import qwiklabs_io

+    # Read inputs passed by the platform
+    script_input = qwiklabs_io.read_input()
+    is_trusted = script_input['trusted_user'] # Will be True or False

+    if is_trusted:
+        # Perform action for trusted users
+        pass
+    ```

 ##### Google Workspace Domain (google_workspace_domain)